udaypydi/medium-unlimited/README.md

 # Medium Unlimited

-Medium unlimited is a chrom extension that allows user to read unlimited articles on medium without upgrading to a premium version.
+Medium unlimited is a chrome extension that allows user to read unlimited articles on medium without upgrading to a premium version.

 # Testing Locally